ShayGuedj1/cahtbot/README.md

 - Storage of messages in a PostgreSQL database.
 - Caching of messages in Redis.
 - Sending messages to a RabbitMQ queue.
-- Display of previous users in the UI.

 ## Technologies